 Together, We Can Get You Back on the Road

-NMEDA develops and maintains partnerships with organizations that share our interests in automotive mobility, accessible transportation, independent living, veterans affairs, disability advocacy, handicap accessible, and more.
+NMEDA develops and maintains partnerships with organizations that share our interests in automotive mobility, accessible transportation, independent living, veterans affairs, disability advocacy, and more.

 These strategic partnerships increase public knowledge of our industry, government, and consumer awareness of QAP, and reliance on NMEDA member expertise.

 The Association for Driver Rehabilitation Specialists was established in 1977 to support professionals working in the field of driver education / driver training and transportation equipment modifications for persons with disabilities through education and information dissemination.
 ADED, a nonprofit association, is the primary professional organization in this specialized area, and stands ready to meet the professional needs of its members through educational conferences and research support as well as encouraging handicap accessible development to maximize the transportation options for persons with disabilities.

 United Spinal Association is the largest disability-led national non-profit organization founded by paralyzed veterans in 1946 and has since provided service programs and advocacy to improve the quality of life of those handicap accessible across the life span living with spinal cord injuries and disorders (SCI/D) such as multiple sclerosis, amyotrophic lateral sclerosis (ALS), post-polio syndrome and spina bifida.
 United Spinal represents over one million individuals with spinal cord injuries and disorders, 50 chapters, 103 rehabilitation hospital members and close to 200 support groups nationwide.
 Throughout its history, United Spinal Association has devoted its energies, talents and programs to improving the quality of life for these Americans and for advancing their independence.
 United Spinal Association is also a VA-recognized veterans service organization (VSO) serving veterans with disabilities of all kinds